SoftHebb: Bayesian Inference in Unsupervised Hebbian Soft Winner-Take-All Networks

-where $\prescript{}{opt}{}\boldsymbol{w}_k=c\cdot \mu_{p_k}\left(\boldsymbol{x}\right), c\in\mathbb{R}^+,\, \mu_{p_k}\left(\boldsymbol{x}\right)$ is the mean of the distribution $p_k$, and $p_k\coloneqq p(\boldsymbol{x}|C_k)$. \stepcounter{subsection} \end{thm} In other words, the optimal parameter vector of each component $k$ in this mixture is proportional to the mean of the corresponding component of the input distribution, i.e. it is a centroid of the component.
+In other words, the optimal parameter vector of each component $k$ in this mixture is proportional to the mean of the corresponding component of the input distribution, i.e.\ it is a centroid of the component.
 In addition, the optimal parameter of the model's prior $Q(C_k)$ is the logarithm of the corresponding component's prior probability.
-The Theorem's proof was provided in the supplementary material of \citep{moraitis2020shortterm}, but for completeness we also provide it in our Appendix.
+This Theorem's proof was provided in the supplementary material of \citet{moraitis2020shortterm}, but for completeness we also provide it in our Methods section.
 These centroids and priors of the input's component distributions, as well as the method of their estimation, however, are different for different input assumptions, and we will derive a learning rule that provably sets the parameters to their Maximum Likelihood Estimate for the inputs addressed here.
 The learning rule is a Hebbian type of synaptic plasticity combined with a plasticity for neuronal biases.
 Before providing the rule and the related proof, we will describe how our mixture model is equivalent to a WTA neural network.